Abhishek543-dotcom/dataharbour/README.md

 - **Airflow:** Workflow orchestration and scheduling
 - **PostgreSQL:** Relational database for Airflow metadata
 - **MinIO:** S3-compatible object storage
+- **Service Dashboard:** Real-time monitoring and management interface for all services

 ## Prerequisites
 - Docker installed on your machine